0uali-Yassine/chat-app/README.md

 ## Installation

-1To get started with this project, follow these steps:
+To get started with this project, follow these steps:

 1. Clone the repository to your local machine: